Get E-Book

 };

 That object is still raw.
-It carries absent values, empty strings, misspellings, and values from any layer that won precedence.
+It can contain missing values, empty strings, misspelled values, and values from whichever layer won precedence.

 const port = readPort(raw.PORT);